 The unique properties of blood flow in microchannels have been studied for nearly a

-blood cells.
-However, for almost twice as long biologists have observed and characterized the
+red blood cells.
+However, for almost twice as long biologists have observed and

-velocity profile of whole blood.
-The results offer insight into the Fahraeus-Lindqvist effect and
+whole blood.
+The results offer insight into the Fahraeus-Lindqvist effect and the